rlrangel/FEMOOLab/CONTRIBUTING.md

 ## Implementations

-It includes implementing a new feature, change an existing one, or fix a bug.
+It includes implementing a new feature, changing an existing one, or fixing a bug.

 To modify the source code or files, create a [new branch][new_branch_link] from the master branch, and work on that branch to make the modifications.